 By the end of 2002, Cal Water had submitted to the Division of Drinking Water (DDW) a Drinking Water Source Assessment and Protection Program (DWSAPP) report for each water source in the water system.
 The DWSAPP report identifies possible sources of contamination to aid in prioritizing cleanup and pollution prevention efforts.
 All reports are available for viewing or copying at our office.

-The water sources in your district are considered most vulnerable to:
+The water sources in the Oak Hills system are considered most vulnerable to: